fybrik/fybrik/samples/kubeflow/README.md

 ...
 ```

-Edit first command to point to the right service and namespace of the arrow-flight-module.
+Edit the `client = fl.connect(...)` command to point to the right service and namespace of the arrow-flight-module.
 You can get these by running:
 ```bash
 # Get the ns and the service name
 kubectl get svc -l app.kubernetes.io/name=arrow-flight-module --all-namespaces
 ```

+Edit `"asset": "<bucket-name>/<file-name>.csv"` in the second command to point to your bucket and the name of the file you uploaded.
-Now, run the notebook!
+5. run the notebook!
-If everything worked according to plan (and you used the data-set data.csv), you should see in the cel `Get Data` the first 100 rows (meaning, all of them)
+If everything worked according to plan you should see in the cel `Get Data` the data in the file you uploaded.

-Finally, kill the port-forward
+6. Finally, kill the port-forward
 ```bash
 kill $!
 ```